 Down to Basics: AWD vs 4WD

 All-Wheel Drive uses a layout that moves the power of the vehicle from any tire that might be slipping to the other, hopefully better performing tires.
+If you wanted to experience this for yourself, consider 4WD hire or similar services to get a feel for the difference.
 This is with a front-wheel drive primary setup, so it allows the tires that are able to grip the road, provide traction and keep the vehicle moving forward with little or no issues despite the problematic terrain.
 This can be set in place and forgotten, and the vehicle will kick it into play as needed and then revert to front-wheel drive when the AWD is not a requirement.
 This system is found in cars and smaller car crossover SUVs.
 However, it is common to see the smaller car crossover SUVs boasting four-wheel, rather than all-wheel drive.

 Four-Wheel Drive, in comparison, is primarily a rear-wheel drive setup.
 It has settings focused on low-speed, off-road work and is found more in trucks and bigger SUVs.
 A dual-range transfer case is usually included with this system to allow a low-range and high-range 4WD.